wilfredinni/python-cheatsheet/docs/modules/itertools-module.md

   </base-disclaimer-content>
 </base-disclaimer>

 The _itertools_ module comes in the standard library and must be imported.

-The [operator](https://docs.python.org/3/library/operator.html) module will also be used.
-This module is not necessary when using itertools, but needed for some of the examples below.
+Some examples also use the `operator` module.

 ```python
 import itertools